-- gatherings must be limited to no more than 10 people.
-Furthermore, it is requested that they include people from no more than 3 households.
-Remember that people who live at the same address form a household.
+- For regions or territories at Level 1 - Vigilance (green) or Level 2 - Early Warning (yellow), gatherings must be limited to a maximum of 10 people.
+In addition, it is strongly recommended that they include people from no more than 3 families (1 family = parent(s) and child(ren) who live at the same address).

-- a distance of at least 2 metres must be kept between people who are not from the same household.
+- A minimum distance of 2 metres must be maintained between people who do not live under the same roof (same household).
 If the recommended physical distance cannot be maintained, the number of guests must be reduced.

 People who are more at risk of developing complications if they catch COVID‑19, that is, people who are 70 years of age or older, people who have chronic diseases or a weakened or compromised immune system, are advised to limit their movements and avoid contact with other people.
 If a person who is at risk nonetheless decides to participate in a gathering, they must rigorously follow the health recommendations for everyone.